Vladimir84/Video-Summarization-with-LSTM/README.md

 Another comment from original repo on how they extracted features from video
 >We used caffe to extract feature for each frame, the code is available from here:
 >https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet

+>For all models, we set the size of each
+>hidden layer of MLPs, the number of hidden units of each unidirectional LSTM,
+>and the output dimension of the MLP fS(·) all to be 256.